robin-raymond/zax.io/type-definition.md

 ### Union type definition

-Unions are data types where all of the types within share the same memory space.
+Unions are data types where all types within a `type` share the same memory space.
 Typically unions are used for two main reasons:
 * only one of the types can exist at a time and using a union incurs less overhead than declaring multiple optional data types
-* the underlying data aligns to the same memory layout in such a way that the type of input value can be remapped to another type of output value and the data type still functions in properly definable behavior
+* the underlying data aligns to the same memory layout in such a way that all a `type`'s values can be remapped to another `type`'s values and the data type can be treated as one type or another

-None fo the union variables can have default values and the programmer is to assume all of the memory backing the union contains garbage data until a particular variable becomes initialized.
-Setting a value in a union of one variable and reading the data back as a different variable can have undefined behaviors if the underlying types are not memory layout compatible.
-Unions do not account for little or bid endian memory differences, nor alignment concerns (except that a union will have an alignment of the common alignment factor of all contained data types).
+None of a union's variables can have default values and a programmer is to assume all of the memory backing a union contains garbage data until a particular variable becomes initialized.
+Setting a value in a union and reading the data back as a different variable can have undefined behaviors if the underlying `type`s are not memory layout compatible.
+Unions do not account for little or big endian memory differences, nor alignment concerns (except that a union will have an alignment of all contained data types).

 ````zax
 A :: type {